Ford Ranger (T6): Vietnam

 The second-generation Ranger (T6) was launched in Vietnam on 26 August 2022, with four variants: XL, XLS, XLT and Wildtrak.
 For engines, all variants except for the Wildtrak use the 2.0-litre Ecoblue single-turbo engine, while the Wildtrak use the 2.0-litre Ecoblue bi-turbo engine.
 All variants except for the XLS variant comes standard with four-wheel drive, while the XLS variant comes standard with two-wheel drive.
 In Vietnam, all variants comes as a Double Cab body.

 In March 2023, the Raptor model using the 2.0-litre Ecoblue bi-turbo diesel engine, was added to the line-up.

 In May 2023, the XLT (4WD) variant was replaced by the Sport variant, which use the 2.0-litre Ecoblue single-turbo engine (4WD).

 In March 2024, the Stormtrak variant using the 2.0-litre Ecoblue single-turbo engine (4WD), was added to the line-up.

 In July 2024, the Black Edition (2WD) variant based on the entry-level XL variant features unique black exterior and interior accents, was released as a 1,500-unit limited production variant.

 In April 2025, the XLS Plus variant was quietly added to the line-up.

+In May 2026, the Wildtrak X model using the 3.0-litre V6 turbo-diesel engine (4WD) was added to the line-up.

+The Ranger line-up was updated in July 2026, with equipment changes, the 2.0-litre Ecoblue single-turbo engine was upgraded with a new timing chain and a Bosch fuel injection system, the discontinuation of the 2.0-litre Ecoblue bi-turbo engine, the Raptor model switched to using the 3.0-litre V6 EcoBoost twin-turbo petrol engine, and all variants became paired with a 10-speed automatic.
+It is available with five variants: XLS (4x2), XLS (4x4), Wildtrak (4x4), Wildtrak V6 (4x4) and Raptor V6 (4x4).